New Hires Program

 This program is planned and offered in partnership by SUNDEC (Sunnybrook Academic Family Health Team) and Toronto Diabetes Care Connect (South Riverdale Community Health Centre).

-The program will be delivered virtually over six 3 hour sessions.
+The 2023 program will be delivered virtually over seven, 3 hour sessions.

-- Nov 10th – there will no session due to the Diabetes Canada Conference
+- There will no session the week of the Diabetes Canada Conference

 - Full participation during the interactive sessions is required (e.g. turning cameras on, joining discussion, participating in small group and large group activities, etc.)